karolcholewa/blog/_posts/2021-04-10-alternate-color-rows-part-1.md

 For a static table you can apply background colors to all odd and even rows.
 But for dynamicly built tables you need AMPScript.

 ## Even-Odd with AMPscript Part 1
 I know at least two cases for building a table using AMPScript.
 Therefore, it is the part one.
 Let a sample table display values from a data extension columns.
 Each recipient receives an email that contains a personalized table.
 A number of rows varies depending on the number of columns with values.
-Use AMPScript to proactively check whether content is available to create a row and apply a background color.
+Use AMPScript to proactively check, using the **Empty()** function, whether content is available to create a row and apply a background color.
 To determine whether it is an even or an odd row, use the modulo operation.

 ```javascript
 SET @value1 = AttributeValue("value1")